spanners/dissertation/dissertation/sections/pilot2.markdown

-I chose, and the way in which I carried out the experiment, was too taxing to capture the cognitive load incurred by the language itself for a given task, due to the difficulty of the task itself creating noise, and the experimental methodology incurring cognitive load -- my prompting and questionning causing pauses.
+I chose, and the way in which I carried out the experiment, was too taxing to capture the cognitive load incurred by the language itself for a given task, due to the difficulty of the task itself creating noise, and the experimental methodology incurring cognitive load -- my prompting and questioning causing pauses.
 I could improve this by simplifying the task, in a way that is 'language agnostic', i.e. that is not idiomatic of Elm or JavaScript (the two languages that I am comparing).
 Something like the following will never be that easy in